-A toxicant concentrate is mixed with water and injected into the mound by means of a hollow metal wand connected to a pressurized backpack garden spray.
+A toxicant concentrate is mixed with water and injected into the mound with a hollow metal wand connected to a pressurized backpack garden sprayer.

 Red imported fire ant mounds like the one above are injected with pesticides to kill off the entire next (© Alex Wild alexanderwild.com)

 |As product toxicant concentrations vary, it is essential that the manufacturer's recommendations for safe handling, dilution and application rates are followed.

 It is important that the mound is not disturbed before treatment, as this will result in workers moving the queen (or possibly the whole nest) to safety deeper underground or to an adjacent mound.

 The wand is inserted deep into the nest and toxicant is pumped in.
 The wand should be moved gently up and down in the nest as the toxicant is pumped to ensure all levels of the nest are drenched with insecticide.

 This procedure is repeated at a number of different points around the mound to make sure the entire nest has been treated.
 As the ants are likely to respond aggressively to this intrusion, appropriate protective clothing (gloves, boots, overalls etc.) must be worn to protect workers from both the insecticide and the ants!